Skip to content

 Run CMA-ES to obtain informative sensing locations.

-np.ndarray Array of shape (num_robots, num_sensing, num_dim) containing the optimized sensing locations.
+np.ndarray: Array of shape (num_robots, num_sensing, num_dim) containing the optimized sensing locations.

 Source code in sgptools/methods.py